-2.30.
-Public communication programmes should take into account that the way communication is conducted and perceived may differ depending on the social context.

-2.31.
-Understanding these differences in social context is key instrumental toin effectively communicating with interested parties.
-For example, younger participants might not speak out during public meetings as long as more senior members of the community are present.
-This should be considered Wwhen organizing such events public communication activities, and arrangements should be made to ensure that all members of interested parties can participate in communication effortsthem.
+- 2.30.
+Public communication programmes should take into account that the way communication is conducted and perceived may differ depending on the social context. - 2.31.
+Understanding these differences in a social context is instrumental in effectively communicating with interested parties.
+When organizing public communication activities, arrangements should be made to ensure that all members of interested parties can participate in them.
 Appropriate arrangements and preparation of activities supports the meaningful participation of interested parties.